-Answer: If you sequenced more bases than necessary on any of your reads (R1, R2, or index), you have three basic options.
+Answer: For single indexed libraries, if you sequenced more bases than necessary on any of your reads (R1, R2, or index), you have three options.

 --chemistry option (e.g.

-- For Single Cell 3' v2 samples, extra cycles on the R1 (cell-barcode, UMI) read will be ignored.
-By default, all of R2 (the RNA read) is used, and longer R2 lengths should improve mapping rates.
+- For Single Cell 3' v3.1, v3, and v2 chemistries, extra cycles on the R1 (cell-barcode, UMI) read will be ignored.
+By default, all of R2 (the RNA read) is used.

 --use-bases-mask option in

 bcl2fastq to mask the extra bases from ever appearing in your FASTQ files, which will save some disk space.

 3. Alternatively, if you are unable to demultiplex again, yet you want to save as much disk space as possible, you could use a third-party tool to trim your FASTQs directly.

 For more information please contact email@example.com.